deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 ![](figures/figures_4_0.png)

-> 🔼 This figure illustrates the two-path pipeline for filtering and verifying data in the CAMEL-Bench, including manual verification for original Arabic data and automated verification with the Qwen7B model for translated Arabic data.
+> 🔼 This figure illustrates the two-path data filtering and verification pipeline used in CAMEL-Bench for both original and translated Arabic data.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3.
 The CAMEL-Bench Filtering and Verification Pipeline consists of two paths: Original Arabic and translated Arabic.
 For original Arabic (top row), a 20% random sample undergoes manual verification; if errors are below 40%, the data passes; otherwise, the entire sub-category is reviewed.
 For Translated Arabic (bottom row), We employ Qwen7B model [8] to assess semantic similarity between the original and translated question-answer pairs on fuzzy-basis evaluation.
 Pairs passing the evaluation proceed, while those that fail undergo manual review.
 Based on this, data may require Manual Handling for manual re-translation, Refine & Verify for refinement through the model, or Non-Translated Review where the data is re-sent for translation due to the absence of an Arabic version.